U.S. pilots flying 737 MAX weren’t told about new automatic systems change linked to Lion Air crash

 “We assumed they were mostly cosmetic differences,” said Tajer.
 “Why we weren’t informed of this, I don’t know.
 Pilots are calling us and asking.”

-With the revelation that the MAX has a shift in the flight control system not present on the earlier 737 models, he said, APA safety experts are in “aggressive exploratory mode” to find out all the ramifications.
+With the revelation that the MAX has a shift in the flight-control system not present on the earlier 737 models, he said, APA safety experts are in “aggressive exploratory mode” to find out all the ramifications.

 “We want to know everything about the airplane that we are accountable to fly safely,” Tajer said.